 Located in Manhattan's Chelsea neighborhood, FIT places its students at the center of the fashion, advertising, visual arts, and design businesses, providing them with exposure to their fields through internships, field trips, mentorship and industry-sponsored research, and competitions.
 FIT moved to a nine-story building on Seventh Avenue in 1957 and has since grown to encompass an entire city block, including four residence halls (one of which is on 31st Street) and the Shirley Goodman Resource Center, which houses the Gladys Marcus Library and The Museum at FIT, an internationally-renowned fashion museum.
-FIT's four academic buildings will soon become five: in 2020, FIT broke ground on a new academic building being constructed within the footprint of the existing campus and opening onto West 28th Street.
-This LEED silver-certified structure will incorporate sustainable practices throughout its almost 100,000 square feet of space, while its glass façade was chosen to reflect FIT's commitment to openness and community engagement.
+FIT will soon expand further: in 2020, FIT broke ground on a new academic building being constructed within the footprint of the existing campus and opening onto West 28th Street.
+This LEED gold-certified structure will incorporate sustainable practices throughout its almost 100,000 square feet of space, while its glass façade was chosen to reflect FIT's commitment to openness and community engagement, furthered through significant open lounge space for student interaction.

 In 1951, FIT became the second community college in the State University of New York (SUNY) system, and it received Middle States accreditation in 1957.
 The college began with just two majors in the Associate in Applied Science (AAS) degree: Design (with programs in apparel, millinery, and textiles) and Scientific Management.
 In 1975, an amendment to the Education Law of New York State permitted FIT to offer BS and BFA programs, and in 1979, another authorized master's degrees.
 FIT remains a community college, with all first-time undergraduate students applying to enter an AAS program.
-Many of these students continue their education at FIT, applying to bachelor's programs at the end of their AAS degrees, a "2+2" system.
+Most of these students continue their education at FIT, applying to bachelor's programs at the end of their AAS degrees, a "2+2" system.